Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 New hire onboarding

-A knowledge base accelerates marketing onboarding by providing:
+A knowledge base accelerates marketing onboarding through:

 • Role-specific resource collections

-• Self-service access to needed information
+• Self-service access to common information

 • Process documentation for critical workflows